Links to Equalities Groups websites

 Cambridgeshire Older People's Enterprise is a voluntary organisation comprising Cambridgeshire residents aged 50+.
 It fulfils various important health-related functions for older people, including social contact, friendship support, policy influencing and information-giving to members.

-Encompass Network is an organisation that supports, links and represents lesbian, gay, bisexual, transgender and intersex (LGBTI) voluntary and community organisations working in equality and diversity across Cambridgeshire.
+Encompass Network supports, links and represents lesbian, gay, bisexual, transgender and intersex (LGBTI) voluntary and community organisations working in equality and diversity across Cambridgeshire.

 The Kite Trust offers support to young lesbian, gay, bisexual or transgender (LGBT) people, and those who are unsure of their sexual orientation or gender identity.
 They provide opportunities for skills development, self-advocacy, inclusion and representation within the wider community.

 The Pink Festival is a summer diversity event held in Cambridge organised by the city’s lesbian, gay, bisexual and transgender (LGBT) community.

 Diamonds is a friendly and informal transgender support and social group based in Cambridge, open to anyone with an interest in transgender issues.

 Cambridge Ethnic Community Forum provides racial equality services to individuals and groups to help promote an understanding between people from different ethnic groups.
 It helps them be a natural part of Cambridge life.

 Cambridge Gurdwara acts as a focal point for the Sikh community in Cambridge, conducting a programme of activities fully in line with established Sikh protocols.